nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `deleteSG 1 2` deletes the member with index 2 in the group member list of the  group with index 1 in group list and displays a confirmation output with the affected group member and group name.

-### Add a Github link to a group: `addGG`

-Adds a Github link to a specified group.

-Format: `addGG INDEX y/YEAR r/REPO NAME`

-* Add a Github link to the group specified at `INDEX`.
-* The index refers to the index number shown in the displayed group list.
-* The index must be a positive integer 1, 2, 3, …​
-* The formatted Github link is of the form https://github.com/ `YEAR`-CS2103-`GROUP NAME`/`REPO NAME`

-Examples:
-* `addGG 1 y/AY20212022 r/tp` adds a Github link in the above format to the group with index 1 in the group list and displays a confirmation output the link has been added to the group.

 ### Locating group by name: `findGroup`